trinidj/phrolova-project-v2/data/resonators/calcharo/talents.md

 ### Revenant Rush

 When Heavy Attack "Death Messenger" hits the target, the damage taken by Calcharo is reduced by 15% for 5s.

----

-## Intro Skill: Wanted Outlaw

-Attack the target, dealing Electro DMG.

----

-## Outro Skill: Shadowy Raid

-Calcharo summons Phantom to support the Resonator, clearing the targets in front with a slash.
-The Phantom's attack deals Electro DMG equal to 195.98%+391.96% of Calcharo's ATK.